Accounting Cost-Volume-Profit Analysis

 • Sales volume approximates production volume and there are no significant inventory balance fluctuations (which sometimes is not the case).

-• A company produces either a single product or a constant product mix (while in real life, the company can react to market conditions and change product mix often).
+• A company produces either a single product or a constant product mix (while in real life companies can react to market conditions and change their product mix often).

-In real life situations the above assumptions should be considered and analyzed to ensure that the CVP analysis provides accurate results.
+In real-life situations, these assumptions should be considered and analyzed to ensure that CVP analysis provides accurate results.